 Diversifying means to reduce the volatility of your portfolio by placing trades on various assets while hedging reduces the loss by predicting the outcome of another complimentary product.
 Let's take currency pairs for example.
 The USD/JPY and the JPY/USD.
 Now by placing a trade on both, you win either way.
-Sure, you don't win as much as if you just stick with one outcome but you do win something.
+Sure, you don't earn as much as if you stick with one outcome, but you do win something.

 If one of your pairs finishes against what you predicted, you know the other one is going to end with a correct outcome.
-This is not going to make you rich quick but it is going to stop you losing all of your money.
-Diversifying and hedging your activity is particularly good when the markets are volatile.
+Following this rule is not going to make you rich quick, but it is going to stop you from losing all of your money.
+Diversifying and hedging your activity is particularly useful when the markets are volatile.

 Perhaps there is going to a big announcement that has left the market a bit shaky and people aren't quite sure how things are going to go.
-Maybe there has been a global event which have left the markets a little shaky.
-The diversifying/hedging rule should not be used all of the time, but it can be used to exercise effective risk management.
+Maybe there has been a global event which has left the markets a little shaky.
+The diversifying/hedging rule should not get used all of the time, but it can be used to exercise effective risk management.